Shopify/ui-extensions/packages/ui-extensions/src/surfaces/admin/components/Section/README.md

 ## Expected HTML in Web host

-Note that the rendered heading level in the examples are assuming that the `Section` is the only thing in the document.
-In this case, the first `Section` would render a level 1 heading element.
+Note that the rendered heading level in the examples are assuming that the `Section` is nested within the root of the HTML document.
+The document itself is a "section", therefore its children `Heading` will be level 1.
+Sibling `Section`s will start their heading level at 2.

 <table>
 <tr>